-Choose any Nonfiction Minute author and invite him or her to your school for an hour of Q & A. We have just listed our new program on the CILC.org website.
+Choose any Nonfiction Minute author, and invite him or her to your school for an hour of Q & A. We just listed our new programs on the CILC.org website.

 Authors on Call is the interactive videoconferencing group of iNK Think Tank.